 C. The department of health services shall immediately notify the division:

 1. When the license of a group home or intermediate care facility for individuals with intellectual disabilities has been denied, suspended or revoked.

 2. Of any other licensing action taken on a group home or intermediate care facility for individuals with intellectual disabilities by the department of health services.

 3. Of substantiated complaints regarding health and safety.

-F. The department shall annually visit each adult developmental home and child developmental home and inspect the premises used for the care of children or vulnerable adults for sanitation, fire and other actual and potential hazards.
-The department shall take any action it deems necessary to carry out the duties imposed by this section, including the denial of the application for licensure and the suspension or revocation of the home's license.
+E. The department shall take any action it deems necessary to carry out the duties imposed by this section, including denying the application for licensure and suspending or revoking of the home's license.